StackAdapt Events and Conversions Destination

 Image showing location of link to install Pixel

 3. In the instructions that appear, copy the universal pixel ID from the code snippet.
-Below is an example of a code snippet where the universal pixel ID is sqQHa3Ob1hFi__2EcYYVZg1.
+For example, the universal pixel ID in this code snippet is sqQHa3Ob1hFi__2EcYYVZg1.

 Image showing location of universal pixel ID in code snippet